cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '10-love_exponent_breath' has a script that displays the result of BREATH to the power LOVE, followed by a new line.

 File '11-binary_to_decimal' has a script that converts the number value in BINARY from base 2 to base 10.

+File '12-combinations' has a script that prints all possible combinations of two letters, except oo.